SebKuzminsky/zenbot/breakout-board/README.md

 9. Run `outline.ngc`.

-# Lessons learned
+# Prototypes

+## Prototype 0: d7a043c1

-Cut deeper!
+* Cut deeper!
 Some of the cuts didn't remove all the copper.

-The resistor lead holes should be a little larger diameter.
-The other four components (LED, screw terminal, 50-pin connectors) all fit well.
+* The resistor lead holes should be a little larger diameter.
+The pins on the other four components (LED, screw terminal, 50-pin connectors) all fit well.

+* Would it be useful to to connect the ground pins on the 50-pin connectors to the ground plane?

+* The 2x25 connectors extend past the end of the board some.

+## Prototype 1

+### Changes from previous

+* Use a resistor with fatter leads.

+* Cut 0.010 deep instead of 0.008.

+* Resize the board to be more compact, and so the 2x25 connectors fit.
+  I can fit two prototypes on a 4x6 board now.